103 Music Production Tips: Mixing, Mastering, Sound Design, Composition & Mindset

-Much in the way that love, in real life, is not some perfect romantic Disney princess fairytale, music production is not just about headlining festivals, signing Billboard #1s, and DJing late-night after parties surrounded by models in Ibiza.
+But first, bear with me.
+You see, much in the way that love, in real life, is not some perfect romantic Disney fairytale, music production is NOT just about headlining festivals, signing Billboard #1s, and DJing late-night after parties surrounded by models in Ibiza.

 And I'm not going to lie, I love it.